Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 It runs about 7 hours for t= 400 by 6 cores/3.0 GHz.

-Anyone may read, copy and rewrite these simulation codes under GNU General Public License v3.0, by keeping intact the first top 55 lines in Sec.[2] and 100 lines in Sec.[3] of the codes.
+Anyone may copy and rewrite these simulation codes under GNU General Public License v3.0, by keeping intact the first top 55 lines in [2] and 100 lines in [3] of the codes above.

 ## References ##